DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## What are MINTs?
 MINTs are the native token of ShuffleDAO.
 MINTs are a free-floating token (not pegged in value to another token).
 MINTs are backed by ETH at a ratio of 10^6 MINTs per ETH, meaning that for every million MINTs, there is at least 1 ETH in the DAO treasury.
 The value of the MINT can rise above that ratio, but more MINTs are never minted without backing revenue of 1 ETH per one million MINTs.

+## When are MINTs minted?

+## What are sMINTs?
+MINTs can be staked in return for sMINTs at a 1:1 ratio.
+When revenue (bonding only?) comes into the DAO, the new value is distributed to sMINT holders via rebasing.
+That means, ETH comes into the DAO and a number of MINTs are minted.
+Then sMINTs are minted to return the ratio of MINT to sMINT to 1:1.
+The new sMINTs are sent to current sMINT holders proprtionally to maintain their current share of DAO value.

+## What are veMINTs?
+sMINTs can be locked in a contract in return for veMINTs.
+The ve stands for voting escrow, which means the locked sMINTs are locked into the contract for a predtermined amount of time.
+In return, the veMINTs gain voting rights in the DAO.

 ## Who are the DAO members?